Internal Medicine Clinic

 The Internal Medicine Clinic offers training in not only a longitudinal primary care experience but also allows residents to see their own patients across multiple disciplines while being supervised by ABIM certified sub-specialists.

-The resident PCP communicates directly with the various subspecialty attending physicians to provide longitudinal subspecialty care in areas of Psychiatry, Pulmonary medicine, Gastroenterology, Infectious Disease including long term management of HIV and Ophthalmology.
+The resident PCP communicates directly with the various subspecialty attending physicians to provide longitudinal subspecialty care in areas of psychiatry, pulmonary medicine, infectious disease including long term management of HIV in our Ryan White Clinic.

 Residents have the opportunity to spend some time in the TCC, and time each month in the subspecialty clinics working alongside specialists from different fields.